Dagrut/rpncron/CONFIGURATION.md

 @RPN part
 ---------

 This part contains several keywords.
 Some of them are variables, and some others are functions.
-Note that the variable values are resolved when they are inserted in the queue, and not when they are read by a function.
+Note that the variable values are resolved when they are inserted in the RPN processing queue, and not when they are read by a function.
 It means that they can be considered as constants rather than variables.

 Each line starting with a `#` as its first character will be considered as a comment and ignored.

 Here is a list of standard variables :

-- **time_sec** The number of seconds since epoch (01/01/1970 00:00:00) as
-  returned by time().
+- **time_sec** The number of seconds since epoch (01/01/1970 00:00:00) as returned by time().
-- **time_min** The number of minutes since epoch (01/01/1970 00:00:00) as
-  returned by time() / 60.
+- **time_min** The number of minutes since epoch (01/01/1970 00:00:00) as returned by time() / 60.
-- **time_hour** The number of hours since epoch (01/01/1970 00:00:00) as
-  returned by time() / 3600.
+- **time_hour** The number of hours since epoch (01/01/1970 00:00:00) as returned by time() / 3600.
-- **time_day** The number of days since epoch (01/01/1970 00:00:00) as
-  returned by time() / 86400.
+- **time_day** The number of days since epoch (01/01/1970 00:00:00) as returned by time() / 86400.
 - **time_SoM** (Seconds of Minutes) The value of seconds in the current minute.
 - **time_MoH** (Minutes of Hour) The value of minutes in the current hour.
 - **time_Hod** (Hour of day) The value of hours in the current day.